The University of British Columbia

 Alexandra Hankins at her work term with Urban Systems

-My desktop work has been equally beneficial to my learning as I write Environmental Management Reports, conduct species-at-risk searches, fill out funding applications for clients, and gain knowledge on legislation requirements for various projects.
+My desktop work has been equally beneficial to my learning as I write Environmental Management Plans, conduct species-at-risk searches, fill out funding and permit applications for clients, and gain knowledge on legislation requirements for various projects.

 This co-op has given me the opportunity to work closely with federal agencies like DFO, Local Government, and Indigenous communities to understand their perspectives and integrate them into environmental planning and assessment processes.
-Some clients I have worked with include Penticton Indian Band, Simpcw First Nation, Skeetchestn Indian Band, Whispering Pines / Clinton Indian Band, the City of Merritt, and the City of Cranbrook.
+Some clients I have worked with include Penticton Indian Band, Simpcw First Nation, Skeetchestn Indian Band, Whispering Pines / Clinton Indian Band, the City of Merritt, and the Village of Pouce Coupe.

 Posted in: Conservation, Student Stories